rcc-uchicago/R-intro-divvy/NOTES.md

 + Add more text to "what is a factor"?

-+ Show two different ways of manipulating individual columns, with and without the `transform` function.

 + The slides "Convert station columns to factors" and "Summarizing trips by station" are probably too complicated for an introductory workshop.

-+ Remove `theme_cowplot()`---these aren't needed with the current version of cowplot.

 + Simplify the plot adjustments in order to simplify the code.